-Any teacher who discovers (either through disclosure by the victim or visual evidence) that an act of FGM appears to have been carried out on a pupil under 18 must immediately report this to the police, personally.
-This is a statutory duty, and teachers will face disciplinary sanctions for failing to meet it.
+Any teacher who discovers (either through disclosure by the victim or visual evidence) that an act of FGM appears to have been carried out on a pupil under 18 and they have no reason to believe that the act was necessary for the girl's physical or mental health or for purposes connected with labour or birth must immediately report this to the police, personally.

+This is a mandatory statutory duty, and teachers will face disciplinary sanctions for failing to meet it.